 We generally rely on specialist third parties to provide mobility assistance at airports, who are often appointed by airport authorities.
 It’s important we’re made aware of your requirements at least 48 hours in advance of travel, so we can make sure you’re provided with the right level of assistance.

 We’ll carry up to two pieces of mobility equipment per person free of charge in the plane hold, as long as there’s available space.
 If your mobility equipment is worth more than £1,100, please make sure you’ve taken out suitable insurance as an airline’s liability is limited by the Montreal Convention.

-To help us safely store your equipment onboard, please give us all the relevant information as soon as you can by contacting our special assistance team, at least 48 hours before you travel.
+To help us safely store your equipment onboard, please fill out all the relevant information on this form at least 48 hours before you travel.

 Travelling with a manual wheelchair

 If your device has a power pack, battery or is powered in any way, please see the section below, ‘Travelling with an electric mobility device’.

 Manual wheelchairs must collapse to 81cm high or less to fit through the plane hold doors.
 If you’re carrying a manual aid that weighs over 32kg, please let our Special Assistance team know when you book.

 Travelling with an electric mobility device

 We can only carry battery-powered mobility devices if your mobility is restricted by either your disability, health, age or a temporary mobility problem.
 Due to the size of our plane, all devices must reduce in height to 81cm high or less to fit through the plane hold doors.
 We can only carry a maximum of three powered mobility devices on a single flight, which will be accepted on a first come first served basis